Alaska’s oil spill prevention and response standards at risk

 Your voice matters!
 Submit comments

-- NEW: The RCACs’ concerns regarding ADEC Public Scoping Notice on Contingency Plans – A letter from PWSRCAC and CIRCAC to Commissioner Brune and Deputy Commissioner Kent.
+- The RCACs’ concerns regarding ADEC Public Scoping Notice on Contingency Plans – A letter from PWSRCAC and CIRCAC to Commissioner Brune and Deputy Commissioner Kent.
 (PDF)

 - March 21, 2019: Excerpted quotes by ADEC Commissioner Jason Brune, from his comments at the RDC breakfast (PDF) | Video of speech from the RDC (Vimeo website)